iamjagdeesh/Gesture-Recognition-System-for-American-Sign-Language/Assignment 2/README.md

 ## Instructions
 1. Make sure the folders of differnt users containing raw sensor data are present in DM folder.
 2. Run assignment_2_task_1.m file for task 1
-	* This script segments raw data into different classes (gestures) for each user.
-Output contains 10(gestures) CSVs for each user.
+	* This script segments raw data into different classes (gestures).
+Output contains 10 (gestures) CSVs.
 3. Run program_to_select_sensors.m
 	* This script is executed for selecting set of sensors on which the different feature extraction algorithms to be applied on.
 4. Run assignment_2_task_2.m file for task 2